PCDOC Transfer Conversion Extraction Migration Recovery Service

 - I need to convert data from archiving system of Softco pcdoc.

 - I could not get the DB type for file conversions.
 It may not be a standard DataBase.

 - There are some files with extension BIN(4 GB files) but need file conversion / extraction.

-PCDoc problems that we recover data from are listed below.
+PCDoc by SoftCo problems that we recover data from are listed below.